-Today I’m going to be reviewing one of the most promising youth bats currently on the market, the Rawlings 2020 Threat (USA), brought to us by the veteran manufacturer Rawlings.
+Today I will review one of the most promising youth bats on the market, the Rawlings 2020 Threat (USA), brought to us by the veteran manufacturer Rawlings.

 Editor’s Note: This review is not to be confused with the USSSA version of this bat, which can be found here.

-You’ll be glad to hear that there’s no shortage of options to choose from if you’re going for the Rawlings 2020 Threat bat seeing as it comes in five different sizes.
-The shortest measures in at 27 inches with the longest one at 31 inches.
-There are variants in between the two that follow a one-inch increment pattern.
-Regardless of the height of the player, Rawlings is ready to accommodate their needs with a bat of the right size.
+You’ll be glad to hear that there’s no shortage of options to choose from if you’re going for the Rawlings 2020 Threat bat, as it comes in five different sizes.
+The shortest measures 27 inches, with the longest one at 31 inches.
+There are variants between the two that follow a one-inch increment pattern.
+Regardless of the player’s height, Rawlings is ready to accommodate their needs with a bat of the right size.

-Youth tends to be a broad term especially when used in the world of sports.
-Seeing as that’s the case, I like to specify what the proper age range is when I’m reviewing a youth bat.
-In this case, the bat is made for players who are 12 years of age or younger based on what the manufacturer has stated.
+Youth tends to be a broad term, especially when used in the world of sports.
+Seeing as that’s the case, I like to specify the proper age range when reviewing a youth bat.
+In this case, the bat is made for players who are 12 years of age or younger, based on what the manufacturer has stated.

 That being said, I think we should base these things more on the height of the ballplayer rather than their age since people don’t grow at an equal pace.
-If your kid is 13 or 14 years old but still fits the 31-inch model of the Rawlings 2020 Threat then I really don’t see any reason why they shouldn’t be using it seeing as the construction is solid enough to accommodate adolescent swing speeds.
+If your kid is 13 or 14 years old but still fits the 31-inch model of the Rawlings 2020 Threat, then I don’t see any reason why they shouldn’t be using it, seeing as the construction is solid enough to accommodate adolescent swing speeds.

-The bat weighs about a pound, but slightly under or over depending on which size you end up buying.
+The bat weighs about a pound but is slightly under or over, depending on which size you buy.
 That being said, it’s actually very light in the hands.
-Of course, I’m gonna be biased when testing out the weight seeing as I’m a full-grown ballplayer rather than a 12-year-old.
+Of course, I will be biased when testing out the weight because I’m a full-grown ballplayer rather than a 12-year-old.

-That’s why I brought it to one of the local ballparks in my area, had a few kids test it out during their friendly game, and then rate the weight of it afterward.
+That’s why I brought it to one of the local ballparks in my area, had a few kids test it out during their friendly game, and then rated its weight afterward.
 Most of them said that the bat was surprisingly light and thus easy for them to swing.

-Rawlings has always been known for creating bats that optimize the swinging power even with minimal input and the Rawlings 2020 Threat, despite being made for youth players, has definitely lived up to the manufacturer’s reputation in that regard.
+Rawlings has always been known for creating bats that optimize the swinging power even with minimal input, and the Rawlings 2020 Threat, despite being made for young players, has definitely lived up to the manufacturer’s reputation in that regard.

-The diameter on this bat is 2 ⅝ inches.
-If you’re not familiar with bats then you’re probably wondering why that even matters.
+The diameter of this bat is 2 ⅝ inches.
+If you’re unfamiliar with bats, then you’re probably wondering why that even matters.
 Well, the bat diameter does actually come into play when you’re looking at performance and usability.

-I’d argue that bat diameter is even more crucial when you’re talking about young players since the right one can help them fine-tune their swing while the wrong diameter can discourage them and make them drop the sport altogether.
-The diameter on this specific bat provides a larger sweet spot.
+I’d argue that bat diameter is even more crucial when you’re talking about young players since the right one can help them fine-tune their swing, while the wrong diameter can discourage them and make them drop the sport altogether.
+The diameter of this specific bat provides a larger sweet spot.

 This makes it easier for them to hit the ball, ensuring that they stay motivated long enough to get good.
-The larger sweet spot also provides more mass which equates to power when they make contact with the ball.
+The larger sweet spot also provides more mass, equating to power when they contact the ball.

-After all, anyone who studied basic physics knows that force is equal to mass times acceleration and that when acceleration is constant (as in swing speeds) then an increase in mass translates to an increase in force.
-This Rawlings 2020 Threat was definitely made with not only the physical but also psychological aspects of baseball in mind.
+After all, anyone who studied basic physics knows that force is equal to mass times acceleration and that when acceleration is constant (as in swing speeds), an increase in mass translates to an increase in force.
+This Rawlings 2020 Threat was definitely made with baseball’s physical and psychological aspects in mind.

 That being the case, as I mentioned earlier, the first people who tested this bat out were some young ballplayers who were having a friendly game at the local ballpark.
-I let different players use the bats in each inning so that everyone would A. get a fair shot at using it and B. be able to rate it accurately.
+I let different players use the bats in each inning so that everyone would A. get a fair shot at using them and B. be able to rate them accurately.

 The feedback was pretty unanimous in that it helped them swing faster, hit the ball with more power, and also reduced the number of misses.
 Baseball was meant to be fun, especially for kids, so I asked all the participants if this bat made the game more fun for them.